Sprite143/erdos617-r5-computer-proof/README.md

 ## AI disclosure

 AI systems were used extensively in discovering, writing, testing, and auditing this proof.
-These included OpenAI Codex (GPT-5) and Anthropic Claude (exact model/version to be supplied by the submitter).
+These included OpenAI Codex (GPT-5) and Anthropic Claude.
 A human submitter should read, understand, and accept responsibility for the argument before presenting it as a proof claim.

-## Author and contact

-Replace this section before publishing with the responsible human author's full name and preferred contact information.

-## License

-No license has yet been selected.
-Add an appropriate license before others are invited to reuse or modify the code.